top of page

 You deserve real support from someone who is committed to offering you the compassion, understanding, and tools that you, your relationship, your child, or your family need to actually create change.
 I would be honored to join you on your healing journey.
 Let's chat.*

-*I currently have a waitlist for new clients.
-If you are looking for immediate support, consider inquiring about one of our counseling interns who are directly supervised by me, and offer services at a reduced rate.
+*Simone currently has a waitlist for new clients.
+If you are looking for immediate support, consider inquiring about one of our counseling interns who are directly supervised by Simone.
+See below for current interns.

 Simone's Education & Training